AboutLocal/DevOpsCodeChallenge/README.md

 If the api microservice throws an error about connecting to MySQL, just do a docker-compose down and docker-compose up in order to restart it.

-Once everything is up and running, you should be able to access the app by pointing your web browser at port 3050.
+Once everything is up and running, you should be able to access the app by pointing your web browser at **PORT 3050** on the docker host.

 ## How to get started ##
 Please fork or copy the github/AboutLocal/DevOpsCodeChallenge repository to your own git repository (github or anything else) and work from there.
 Commit all changes you make to this repository.